Andy-Osborne/Recipe-Workshop/testing.md

   - No bugs were discovered with this functionality.

+##### Breakdown of jQuery functionality in ``public_base.html``

+- Adding and Remove ``.btn-zoom``

+  - I verified that the jQuery functionality of adding and removing the ``.btn-zoom`` to navbar menu buttons when the mouse hovers over it and removes it once the mouse leaves.

+  - No issues were discovered with this functionality.

 ##### Base Template - Breakdown of Views Used

 Associated View - Route: ``/search`` Function: ``get_search()``